-In last week’s blog, we discussed how well-utilized humor can enhance your marketing materials and increase engagement.
-This week, we’ll take a deep dive into the specifics of using humor – and how to avoid common mistakes.
-If you missed last week’s blog, you can check it out here!
-Otherwise, please read on.
+Well-utilized humor can enhance your marketing materials and increase engagement.
+But how do you use humor?
+We’ll take a deep dive into the specifics of using humor – and how to avoid common mistakes.

 First thing’s first.
 Humor is never a magic bullet.
 While it has the power to enhance your campaigns, it’s important to align it with your brand and audience.
 Like any tool, it’s more impactful in some circumstances than others.

 When to Use Humor in Marketing

 Humor lightens the tone of your communications, so it’s best to use it on occasions when the information you’re conveying is something positive or lighthearted.

 For example, an email informing users of a sale is a fun, exciting opportunity to integrate humor into your strategy.
 On the other hand, if you’re writing to let someone know that their order failed to process – it’s probably best to remain short and simple.

 Why You Should Keep the Marketing Humor Positive